 A New Natural Looking Dental Crown

-At O’Connor Moore Dental Practice, the CEREC system we use can produce a new, natural looking crown on-site that can be fitted on the very day of your visit.
+At O’Connor Moore Sligo Dentist, the CEREC system we use can produce a new, natural looking crown on-site that can be fitted on the very day of your visit.
 Made from ceramic, the restoration looks, acts and feels like your own tooth and can provide long lasting protection and structure.

 Ceramic is a great material to use in the creation of dental crowns, as it reacts to hot and cold much in the same way as a natural tooth, which prevents it from breaking.
 Ceramic crowns also look a great deal more attractive than gold or amalgam crowns and are tooth coloured to blend in perfectly with the rest of your teeth.

-For a consultation about crown restoration for broken or damaged teeth, please get in touch with the friendly team at the O’Connor Moore Dental Practice.
+For a consultation about crown restoration for broken teeth or damaged teeth, please get in touch with the friendly team at the O’Connor Moore Dental Practice Sligo.

 Restoration of Missing Teeth

 Dental bridges are used for the restoration of missing teeth.
 When teeth are lost a gap will appear, which if left untreated can lead to future problems such as eating difficulties and speech impediments.

 This is because when the gap is left unfilled the teeth surrounding it are inclined to drift into the empty space, which can cause the problems mentioned above and also compromise the structure of your mouth.

 Bridges fill these gaps by using the teeth on the opposing sides of the void to act as a stable anchor for a set of replacement teeth, which sit in the middle of the gap.
 Bridges can utilise different materials such as porcelain and metal, but it will be up to your dentist to recommend the best type of bridge for you.

 A strong, long lasting replacement for your missing teeth